Diluc99/Mental-Health-companion-/README.md

 🌈 Customization: Let users choose themes (e.g., light mode, different gradients) to personalize their experience.
 🤝 Community Support: Add an optional feature for users to connect anonymously with others for peer support.

-These additions can further elevate the app, making it a comprehensive mental health toolkit. 🚀 🤝 Contributing
+These additions can further elevate the app, making it a comprehensive mental health toolkit. 🚀

+🤝 Contributing
 Contributions are welcome!
+Please:

+Fork the repository 🍴
+Create a feature branch (git checkout -b feature/AmazingFeature) 🌿 Commit your changes (git commit -m 'Add some AmazingFeature') 💾 Push to the branch (git push origin feature/AmazingFeature) 🚀 Open a Pull Request 📬

-Please fork the repository, create a feature branch, and submit a pull request.
-For major changes, open an issue first to discuss your ideas. 🌟
+For major changes, please open an issue first to discuss your ideas. 🌟

 📧 Contact
 For questions or feedback, reach out to jhashivam53741@gmail.com.
-Let’s make mental health support better together! 💖 🤖 AI Disclosure
+Let’s make mental health support better together! 💖

+🤖 AI Disclosure
 This project was developed with the assistance of Grok 3, an AI created by xAI.
 Grok 3 helped with coding, debugging, and generating parts of this README.md file.
 The AI was used to enhance productivity and ensure a polished final product, while the core ideas, design decisions, and implementation were driven by me, Shivam Jha. 🧠

+Last updated: May 21, 2025, at 12:03 PM IST